ionoid/mkiot/README.md

 ## The Build Spec Syntax

-`mkiot` uses build specs that are expressed in [YAML](https://yaml.org) format to define how to build the application image.
+The `mkiot` tool uses build specs that are expressed in [YAML](https://yaml.org) format to define how to build the application image.

-If a field contains a character, or a string of characters, that is not supported by YAML, you must enclose the command in quotation marks ("").
+If a field contains a character that is not supported by YAML, you must enclose the command in quotation marks ("").

-Buildspec format:
+The buildspec format is:

 ```yaml
 version: 0.1